evanx/redishub-legacy/README.md

 Later we will support archiving lists, sets, zsets and geos.

-We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that:
-- the data that you make public can be served in volume by CloudFlare
+We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that the data that you make public can be served in volume by CloudFlare.
 This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.

 Ideally the archive should be seamless, although read-only requests might be HTTP redirected to get unmodified data:
 - `cdn.redishub.com` for recently unmodified data
 - `replica.redishub.com` for recently modified data

-Another plan is to develop a PostgreSQL-based back-end for Redis commands, if that doesn't already exist ;)

 ##### Who is RedisHub?